clarkjo12/Easy-Weather-OBS/README.md

 # Easy-Weather-OBS
 An HTML Overlay, that displays the Current Temperature and Conditions for a City of your choice; and will automatically refresh, as often as you'd like.

+*Disclaimer, I'm not responsible if you get charged by "Open Weather" for using their API - they could change price plan, or you editted code incorrectly, etc. user descretion adivsed*

 Navigate to OpenWeather, and generate an API key, it will take a few hours to activate within Open Weather's system.. fyi Go here: https://home.openweathermap.org/api_keys